RamenDR/ramen/docs/krp.md

 dependencies resulting in backoff retry loops which can violate the application Recovery Time Objective (RTO).
 Restoring resources in a prescribed order can avoid both of these problems.
-So the Ramen VRG provides a mechanism to support capturing and restoring resources in a proscribed order.
+So the Ramen VRG provides a mechanism to support capturing and restoring resources in a prescribed order.

 ## An Example Kubernetes Resource Protection Specification